peterdresslar/notebookr/README.md

 I complained to claude-3.5-sonnet about that, and here we are.

-> Claude: "three times in this chat you complained, but whoʻs counting?
-I thought it would be faster to write the library."

 Using notebookr you can typically cut that setup process down to a very short workflow:

 1. Receive and save python notebook (.ipynb) file into a working directory